wuyichen24/coding-interview/docs/problems/other/Diwali_Lights.md

      3
      ```
    - Explanation
       - We have to find only one light such that it lights up at some point.
 We can see that choosing any light will do.
-So, there are 3 ways
+So, there are 3 ways.
 - Example 2
    - Input
      ```